Chanarin/apriori-recommendation-engine/README.md

 ## Notice:

 I recently began this project.
 I haven't gotten the time to write a more complete documentation on what it is trying to do.
-However I think the code is somewhat readable, intuitive, and easy to understand.
+However, I think the code is somewhat readable, intuitive, and easy to understand.
 I encourage everyone interested to give me their opionions and to contribute.
-I will do my best to document this project over the next few days, and promote it around developers to see if it can get some traction.
+I will do my best to document this project over the next few days, and to promote it around developers to see if it can get some traction.
+Thanks in advance and I hope to see some pull requests soon.

 ## Contributing